-A travel rewards credit card can save you thousands each year in traveling costs.
+A travel rewards credit card can save you thousands each year in travel costs.
 If you regularly fly or stay in hotels, it would be well worth obtaining such a card.
-You can find many that have no annual fee and that even come with sign-up bonuses well into the $100’s if you look hard enough.
+You can find many that have no annual fee and even come with sign-up bonuses well into the $100’s if you look hard enough.

-Of course, you do not want to get a travel rewards card and then find out it costs you an arm and a leg in balance transfer fees, interest payments, and etc. So you have to be very careful when you compare each of the travel credit cards that are on the market.
+Of course, you do not want to get a travel rewards card and then find out it costs you an arm and a leg in balance transfer fees, interest payments, etc. So you have to be very careful when you compare each of the travel credit cards on the market.

-At Elite Personal Finance, we find ourselves regularly looking at all the different travel rewards credit cards that are on the market.
-We have a pretty good idea on how they differ and what pros and cons exist for each of them.
-So we’ve taken the time to compile you a list of the best travel credit cards of 2017 to give you the best offers around.
+At ElitePersonalFinance, we regularly look at all the different travel rewards credit cards on the market.
+We have a pretty good idea of how they differ and what pros and cons exist for each of them.
+So we’ve taken the time to compile a list of the best travel credit cards to give you the best offers around.

-So here are some cashback travel credit cards we at Elite Personal Finance recommend …
+So here are some cashback travel credit cards we at ElitePersonalFinance recommend.

 This card offers 1% cashback on all purchases.
 This reward is doubled for any travel.
 You also get 2% cashback for travel and restaurant transactions.